 After extensive research, Smartcar discovered Segment.
 Segment offers seamless integrations with hundreds of analytics providers, and therefore, wouldn’t require any team to compromise on its data needs.
 Smartcar easily integrated Segment and, as a result, was able to federate its data out to all of the tools its teams wanted, including Mixpanel to track user behavior, Intercom to route Intercom interactions—such as the initiation of a chat—to Mixpanel, and Amazon S3 to do deep analysis.

 As a growing company, Smartcar also appreciated the flexibility that Segment offered.
 If down the line, the company wanted to switch from Mixpanel to another analytics provider or utilize data from other services such as Mailchimp or Salesforce, the transition would be simple.

-By using Segment to integrate data from multiple sources, Smartcar’s product managers and engineers unlocked actionable insights to improve the user experience for both of their key user groups: developers and vehicle owners.
+By using Segment to integrate data from multiple sources, Smartcar’s product managers and engineers unlocked actionable insights to improve the user experience for both of its key user groups: developers and vehicle owners.

 Since the redesign, 30 percent of Smartcar’s new users fully completed the application process, compared with only eight percent who did so prior to the redesign.
-Additionally, 20 percent of Smartcar’s users clicked on the provided resource links.
+Additionally, 20 percent more users engaged with resource links, effectively increasing overall usage and adoption rates.